Skip to content

 Minimize Texture Loads

-Problem: Loading textures is slow
+Problem: Loading textures is slow.

 // ✅ Good - load once